Louis F. Payn: Start of career

 Payn's mill originally made straw paper, and in 1890 Payn added new machinery that manufactured boxboard.
 This venture proved successful, and Payn's business interests grew to include manufacturing in New York, oil development in West Virginia, and silver mining in Colorado.
 He was president of Stony Brook Box Board Mills and the Louis F. Payn Company of West Virginia.
 He was also president of the Chatham Land Company, and a director of the Chatham Mutual Fire Insurance Company.
 Payn was also involved in civic and charitable causes, including service as president of the Columbia County Agricultural Society.
 He was a pew holder in the Chatham Reformed Church for nearly half a century and was also a member of the Freemasons.

 In January 1856, the newly-elected Republican sheriff of Columbia County intended to appoint Payn a deputy sheriff, but had to wait until the end of the month because Payn had not yet reached the minimum required age of 21.
 Payn became active in politics as a Republican, and in 1867 Governor Reuben Fenton appointed Payn as harbor master of the Port of New York.
 Payn in turn supported Fenton when Fenton ran for the U.S. Senate in 1869.
 Payn served as harbor master until newly elected governor John T. Hoffman replaced him with a Democrat.
 In 1872, Payn broke with Fenton because Fenton abandoned the regular Republican Party to support the presidential campaign of Horace Greeley, the nominee of the Liberal Republicans and Democrats.

 Payn's first vote for President was for John C. Frémont in 1856.
 In 1860, he supported Abraham Lincoln for President over William H. Seward.
-He was a delegate to every Republican National Convention from 1868 to 1920, with the exception of 1864, when he attended the convention but was not a delegate.
+He attended the 1864 Republican National Convention but was not a delegate; he was a delegate to every Republican National Convention from 1868 to 1920.